 Some of Thomas’s recent and upcoming presentations include “E-books, Horseless Carriages and the Future of Libraries” at the Royal Danish Library, “A Conversation with Hilary Mantel” at the Times Oxford Literary Festival, “National Library Perspectives on the Past, Present and Future of the Book” at the Library of Congress and “The Bodleian: England’s First National Library Evolves in the 21st Century” at the Ex Libris National Library Meeting.

 Under Thomas’s leadership, the Bodleian Libraries were awarded the Queen’s Anniversary Prize for the excellence of their collections and their efforts to widen access to their historic collections.
 During her tenure with Cornell, the Cornell University Library received the ACRL Excellence in Academic Libraries.

 Thomas was elected to membership in the American Philosophical Society and received the Melvil Dewey Award from the American Library Association, the Smith Medal from Smith College and the Alumni Achievement Award from Simmons College.
 She is a also member of the American Academy of Arts and Sciences.
 Thomas holds a BA from Smith College, an MSLIS from Simmons College and a PhD in German literature from Johns Hopkins University.

 Thomas also served on the Harvard University Library Overseers’ Committee and is currently a member of the Andrew W. Mellon Foundation Board, the Oxford Limited Board, the Research Libraries UK Board, the Smith College President’s Council and the University of Cambridge Board of Electors for the University Libraries.
 She is a member of the Grolier Club and a life member of the American Library Association.

-Click here for Sarah Thomas’s resume.
+Click here (PDF) for Sarah Thomas’s resume.